Leading EDGE Curriculum

 Four-Year Longitudinal Courses

-To train students in the art of relationship building — a vital practice for physician leaders — three courses run parallel to the basic science and clinical coursework in all four years of study.
+To train students in the art of relationship building — a vital practice for physician leaders — four courses run parallel to the basic science and clinical coursework in all four years of study.

 Developing Outstanding Clinical Skills